Choose Your Hiring Options

-- To fill positions quickly: Consider appointing from an eligibility list or choose from options such as auxiliaries, limited term hires, substitution, lateral transfer, temporary appointments (under seven months) or a pre-qualified inventory
+- To fill positions quickly: Consider appointing from an eligibility list or choose from options such as auxiliaries, limited term hires, substitution, lateral transfer, temporary appointments (under seven months) or a pre-qualified inventory.

-- For a position that is common to your ministry or a number of ministries: Consider working with other branches or ministries to conduct joint recruitment efforts
+- For a position that is common to your ministry or a number of ministries: Consider working with other branches or ministries to conduct joint recruitment efforts.

 - For recurring vacancies: Consider using a process to create an inventory of applicants that can be accessed immediately.
-This saves time, is proactive and prevents the need for multiple staffing actions
+This saves time, is proactive and prevents the need for multiple staffing actions.

-- For an occupation where there is a prediction of future skills shortages: Consider options that may allow you to "grow" and develop less-experienced applicants (for example, internships, developmental trainees and under-implemented positions)
+- For an occupation where there is a prediction of future skills shortages: Consider options that may allow you to "grow" and develop less-experienced applicants (for example, internships, developmental trainees and under-implemented positions).

 - Short-term project work: Consider a temporary or auxiliary appointment or a project employee when the work is time limited.
-This is a way to fill a short-term need especially in areas of skill shortages
+This is a way to fill a short-term need especially in areas of skill shortages.

-- Long-term staffing options for positions where work will be required on an ongoing basis
+- Long-term staffing options for positions where work will be required on an ongoing basis.

-- Short-term staffing options for positions where the work will be limited to a short-term project or is not expected to be continuous
+- Short-term staffing options for positions where the work will be limited to a short-term project or is not expected to be continuous.

-- Special hiring programs for secondment, exchange, co-op and other programs for youth and employees with disabilities
+- Special hiring programs for secondment, exchange, co-op and other programs for youth and employees with disabilities.

-Under the current managing staffing strategy, first consideration for filling vacancies must be given to internal candidates.
+First consideration for filling vacancies must be given to internal candidates.
 Requests for external hires will only be considered for critical positions.
 For details, please see the hiring approval process.